 When configuring a production deployment of Istio, you need to answer a number of questions.
 Will the mesh be confined to a single cluster or distributed across multiple clusters?
 Will all the services be located in a single fully connected network, or will gateways be required to connect services across multiple networks?
 Is there a single control plane, potentially shared across clusters, or are there multiple control planes deployed to ensure high availability (HA)?
-If there is more than one cluster being deployed, and more specifically in isolated networks, are they going to be connected into a single multicluster service mesh or will they be federated into a multi-mesh deployment?
+Are all clusters going to be connected into a single multicluster service mesh or will they be federated into a multi-mesh deployment?

 All of these questions, among others, represent independent dimensions of configuration for an Istio deployment.